Alaska museum closes after WWII mortar shell found in vault

 ANCHORAGE, Alaska — A museum in southeast Alaska has temporarily closed after staff members were unable to confirm if a World War II-era mortar shell had been disarmed.

-The Anchorage Daily News reports a staff member found the Japanese mortar round last week while sorting through the collections vault at the Sheldon Museum and Cultural Center in Haines.
+A staff member found the Japanese mortar round last week while sorting through the collections vault at the Sheldon Museum and Cultural Center in Haines, the Anchorage Daily News reported Thursday.

-Museum director Helen Alten says they were considering using the shell in an upcoming exhibit featuring World War II battle art, but the item's donation paperwork didn't indicate if it was deactivated.
+The museum was considering using the shell in an upcoming exhibit featuring World War II battle art, but the item's donation paperwork did not indicate if it had been deactivated, said Helen Alten, the museum's director.

-She says the shell is likely disabled, but because they couldn't be sure, they notified police.
+The shell is likely disabled, but because they couldn't be sure, they notified police, Alten said.
+The 80 mm shell does not have a detonator on top.

+"As far as we can tell from its history, it looks like it probably is (inactive)," Alten said.

+The shell has been in the museum's possession for more than 20 years, Alten said.
+It was donated by a longtime Haines resident who was a World War II veteran.

 Information from: Anchorage Daily News, http://www.adn.com